wdDai/ApiArtist/README.md

     }
     ```

-    You also know responded json body is supposed to be structured as
+    You also know the responded json body is structured as

     ```
     {